duneanalytics/docs/docs/features/adding-new-contracts.md

 In those instances, you will need to manually input the contract's name and its ABI.
 This information should be available in block explorers such as [Etherscan](http://etherscan.io/) or [Blockscout](https://blockscout.com/) if the contract is verified in any of those sites.

-{% hint style="info" %}
+!!! info
     If the contract being manually submitted is a Proxy contract, we recommend you to move on to the next section.
-{% endhint %}

 ### Submitting a Proxy contract